plotly/plotly.py/doc/python/animations.md

 Several [Plotly Express](/python/plotly-express/)  functions support the creation of animated figures through the `animation_frame` and `animation_group` arguments.

-Here is an example of an animated scatter plot creating using Plotly Express.
+Here is an example of an animated scatter plot created with Plotly Express.
 Note that you should always fix the `x_range` and `y_range` to ensure that your data remains visible throughout the animation.

 ```python
 import plotly.express as px